saulotarsobc/electron-with-vite/readme.md

 # Electron APP and Vite

-> Electron APP and Vite
+> Type-safe Electron application with Vite, React 19, Mantine UI, and multi-page navigation

 ---